 A point I made in a recent article bears reiteration: In the despair of the anti-Israel eliminationists is the best hope for a negotiated peace.

-Douglas J. Feith, a senior fellow at Hudson Institute, served as Under Secretary of Defense for Policy in the George W. Bush Administration.
-This article is adapted from remarks delivered at a January 23, 2020 conference in the U.S. Capitol organized by the Endowment for Middle East Truth (EMET).
+Douglas J. Feith, a senior fellow at Hudson Institute, served as Under Secretary of Defense for Policy from July 2001 until August 2005 in the George W. Bush administration.
+This article is adapted from remarks delivered at a Jan.
+23, 2020 conference in the U.S. Capitol organized by the Endowment for Middle East Truth (EMET).